South African researchers hope to resume J&J vaccination study next week

+Healthcare & PharmaceuticalsSouth African researchers hope to resume J&J vaccination study next week

-JOHANNESBURG (Reuters) - South African researchers hope to next week resume a study using Johnson & Johnson’s COVID-19 vaccine to immunise healthcare workers, one of the scientists leading the programme said on Wednesday.
+South African researchers hope to next week resume a study using Johnson & Johnson's (JNJ.N) COVID-19 vaccine to immunise healthcare workers, one of the scientists leading the programme said on Wednesday.

 "We do hope to start again next week," South African Medical Research Council President Glenda Gray, co-principal investigator of the Sisonke study, said during a webinar on Wednesday.